 To fund the execution of our business strategy, including the proposed transactions described in this prospectus and the construction of new towers that we have agreed to build, we expect to use the net proceeds of our proposed debt and equity offerings and borrowings available under our U.S. and U.K. credit facilities.
 We will have additional cash needs to fund our operations in the future.
 We may also have additional cash needs in the near term if additional tower acquisition or build-to-suit opportunities arise.
 Some of the opportunities that we are currently pursuing could require significant additional capital.
 If we do not otherwise have cash available, or borrowings under our credit facilities have otherwise been utilized, when our cash need arises, we would be forced to seek additional debt or equity financing or to forego the opportunity.
-In the event we determine to seek additional debt or equity financing, there can be no assurance that any such financing will be available, on commercially acceptable terms or at all, or permitted by the terms of our existing indebtedness.
+In the event we determine to seek additional debt or equity financing will be available, on commercially acceptable terms or at all, or permitted by the terms of our existing indebtedness.

-As of December 31, 1998, assuming we had completed our proposed debt and equity offerings, we would have had consolidated cash and cash equivalents of \$1,108.5 million (including \$6.5 million at CTSH), consolidated long-term debt of \$879.7 million, consolidated redeemable preferred stock of \$201.1 million and consolidated stockholders' equity of \$1,114.6 million.
-As of December 31, 1998, assuming we had completed the proposed offerings and the recent and proposed transactions described in this prospectus, we would have had consolidated cash and cash equivalents of \$195.5 million (including \$6.5 million at CTSH and \$45.9 million at the Bell Atlantic joint venture), consolidated long-term debt of \$1,059.7 million, consolidated redeemable preferred stock of \$201.1 million and consolidated stockholders' equity of \$1,491.6 million.
+As of December 31, 1998, assuming we had completed our proposed debt and equity offerings, we would have had consolidated cash and cash equivalents of \$1,110.0 million (including \$6.5 million at CTSH), consolidated long-term debt of \$911.4 million, consolidated redeemable preferred stock of \$201.1 million and consolidated stockholders' equity of \$1,085.4 million.
+As of December 31, 1998, assuming we had completed the proposed offerings and the recent and proposed transactions described in this prospectus, we would have had consolidated cash and cash equivalents of \$197.0 million (including \$6.5 million at CTSH and \$45.9 million at the Bell Atlantic joint venture), consolidated long-term debt of \$1,091.4 million, consolidated redeemable preferred stock of \$201.1 million and consolidated stockholders' equity of \$1,462.4 million.

 As of March 1, 1999, Crown Communication and its subsidiaries had unused borrowing availability under its senior credit facility of approximately \$54.0 million, and CTSH had unused borrowing availability under its credit facility of approximately (Pounds)24.0 million (\$39.9 million).
 As of December 31, 1998, Crown Communication and its subsidiaries and CTSH and its subsidiaries had approximately \$77.6 million and (Pounds)30.8 million (\$51.2 million) of unused borrowing availability, respectively, under Crown Communication's senior credit facility and CTSH's credit facility.
 Upon its formation, the Bell Atlantic joint venture borrowed \$180.0 million under a committed \$250.0 million credit facility.
-Crown Communication's senior credit facility, CTSH's credit facility and the joint venture's credit facility require that the respective borrowers maintain certain financial covenants; in addition, all three credit facilities place restrictions on the ability of the borrower and its subsidiaries to, among other things, incur debt and liens, pay dividends, make capital expenditures, undertake transactions with affiliates and make investments.
+Crown Communication's senior credit facility, CTSH's credit facility and the joint venture's credit facility require that the respective borrowers maintain certain financial covenants; in addition, all three credit facilities to, among other things, incur debt and liens, pay dividends, make capital expenditures, undertake transactions with affiliates and make investments.
 These facilities also limit the ability of the borrowing subsidiaries to pay dividends to CCIC.